 If a department has a dedicated support person, they are encouraged to designate that person as a Departmental Computing Coordinator.
 The purpose of this program is to recognize the important role local Coordinators play and to help them do their job.
 The role of a DCC depends upon the skills and specialization of the Coordinator involved, the needs of the individual department and the time that the appointed Coordinator has available to devote to the task.
 A Coordinator might act in one or more of the following capacities:

-The DCC program is currently run by a steering committee of seven DCCs from various disciplines across campus and a CIS liaison.
-If you would like more information on this program, please contact the CIS DCC liaison.
+The DCC program is currently run by a steering committee of seven DCCs and OIT support staff from various disciplines across campus plus an OIT liaison.
+If you would like more information on this program, please contact the OIT DCC liaison.

-Several larger departments have internal IT groups, including:
+Several Brown academic and administrative units have internal IT groups, including: